Willena/python-prometheus-coin-scrapper/README.md

-# prometheus coin360 scraper : A simple metric provider for prometheus
+# prometheus coin scraper : A simple metric provider for prometheus

-This provide a set of metric for all cryptocurencies listed on coin360.com and coinmarket caps
+This provide a set of metric for all cryptocurencies listed on https://coin360.com/ and http://coinmarketcap.com/

-A lot of metrics are generated from this scrapper ~10000 values today (27/12/2018)
+A lot of values are generated from this scrapper ~10000 values today (27/12/2018)

 ## How to use